top of page

 • Introduce your puppy to different sounds.
 Loud noises should be introduced at a distance and gradually brought closer.

-• Be kind to your vet and accustom your puppy to being put on a table, brushed, bathed, inspected, having its nails clipped, its mouth opened, its ears cleaned, its paws picked up, etc.
+• Be kind to your vet and accustom your puppy to being put on a table, brushed, bathed, inspected, having their nails clipped, mouth opened, ears cleaned, paws picked up, etc.

 DONT'S

-• Don’t put your puppy on the ground where unknown animals have access until it is vaccinated.
+• Don’t put your puppy on the ground where unknown animals have access until fully vaccinated.

-• Don’t let your dog socialize with animals that appear sick or that you don’t know.
+• Don’t let your dog socialise with animals that appear sick or if you don’t know them.

 • Do not reward fearful behavior.
 Let your dog get used to things by acting calm yourself.